“Logic: The art of thinking and reasoning in strict accordance with the limitations and incapacities of the human misunderstanding.” Ambrose Bierce

 In my last post we finally wrote our “Hello World!” in PROLOG.
 I hope you all bare with me, so we can finally start to explore the fun and powerful features of PROLOG.
 In this post, I am going to write about Backtracking.

-When PROLOG is looking for instances that satisfies a clausel, it will, whenever it is needed, perform what we call Backtrack.
+When PROLOG is looking for instances that satisfies a clause, it will, whenever it is needed, perform what we call Backtrack.
 This is an automated concept which makes PROLOG a powerful language, as the programmer doesn’t need to implement it.
-Warning: the indiscriminated use of backtracking without understanding the internals of PROLOG can cost lots of resources and make the code ineficient.
+Warning: the use of backtracking without understanding the internals of PROLOG can cost lots of resources and make the code inefficient.

 Let’s create a new file called

 relationships.pl with the following facts like this:

 like(maria, food). like(maria, wine). like(john, wein). like(john, maria).

 and then we do the following query:

 ?- consult("relationships.pl"). true. ?- like(maria,X), like(john, X).
 X = wine ; false.